chrinia25/face_to_keyboard_mouse/README-EN.md

 ### Purpose of Log Collection
 - To analyze and improve the program's performance.
-- To optimize user experience based on user feedback.

 ### Data Collected
 - Facial recognition data.